cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 ## Install

-You can install the cnpg plugin system either running the provided install script:
+You can install the `cnpg` plugin using a variety of methods.

+!!!
+Note
+    For air-gapped systems, installation via package managers, using previously downloaded files, may be a good option.

+### Via the installation script

 ```sh
 curl -sSfL \